Day tours to Fraser Island

 Lake McKenzie

-This perched freshwater lake is impossibly clear, framed by pure white silica sand and shaded by scribbly gums.
+This freshwater lake is impossibly clear, framed by pure white silica sand and shaded by scribbly gums.
 You can swim, sunbathe, or simply float here.
 It’s often the most anticipated stop on a Fraser Island day tour.

 Eli Creek